 The Soviets, however, have plenty of men to spare.
 They are continuing their meticulous preparations for an offensive on the Karelian Isthmus, with massive and unceasing artillery barrages.
 At Lähde, 10 km east of Summa, the artillery pounding is wrecking the Mannerheim Line.

 The Kremlin has completely lost interest in its troops further north such as the 54th Rifle Division, which has been surrounded by Finnish 9th Division.
 Essentially, the divisions that began the war have been written off as losers that are now on their own.
 The war has become a battle of attrition which the Soviets know they cannot lose.

 European Air Operations: Strong Luftwaffe raids along the British coast continue.
-A Heinkel He 111 is short down near the Northumbrian coast by RAF fighters.
+A Heinkel He shots short down near the Northumbrian coast by RAF fighters.
 The Heinkels attack shipping in the Great Yarmouth roadstead.
 Operations on both sides are hampered by poor visibility.

 Battle of the Atlantic: U-55 (Kapitänleutnant Werner Heidel), which has had an eventful patrol, attacks British convoy OA-80G 50 miles off Lands End at 07:00.
 First, U-55 sinks 5,026 ton British tanker SS Vaclite and evades British retribution (all 35 crew survive).
 After stalking the convoy some more, U-55 sinks 5,085 ton Greek freighter SS Keramiai.
 All 28 crew survive.